PFP-6 and PFP-3 Service

 - Install lever and lever pin.
 Push or tap pin fully in place.

 - Pump head assembly is ready for use.

-With time and use, the plunger gasket may require replacement or lubrication.
+With time and use, the plunger gasket (part #1087) may require replacement or lubrication.
 If possible, use a silicone based lubricant.

-- Use a cross-tip ("Phillips") screw driver and remove screws on either side of top cap.
+- Use a Phillips screwdriver and remove screws on either side of top cap.